stratisproject/Documentation/source/FullNode/PoS/PoS-introduction.rst

 The purpose of this document is to detail exactly how the Proof-of-Stake algorithm is implemented on the Stratis blockchain.

+The later part of this document dives into the code and here a knowledge of C# is assumed.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: